smahedih/smahedih/README.md

 ## Hi 👋, I'm Mahedi Hasan!

 # 💫 About Me:
-👨🏽‍💻 I’m currently a CS Undergrad student at VSB - Technical University of Ostrava, Czech Republic.<br>👋 I worked at several big-size IT and automation industries.<br>👀 I have passion for technology.
+👨🏽‍💻 I’m currently an ICS Undergrad student at Ostbayerische Technische Hochschule (OTH) Regensburg, Germany.<br>👋 I worked at several big-size IT and automation industries.<br>👀 I have passion for technology.
 I'm interested in software development technology, especially languages in Golang, C and C++.
 I have also keen interest in AI and ML.<br>🌱 I’m currently exploring REST API, Kubernetes and micro services.<br>💞️ I’m looking to collaborate on various open source projects based on software development.<br>💥 I am a professional WordPress website designer with over 8 years of experience.<br> 📫 Reach me at smahedih@gmail.com<br> 🏠 Website: https://www.hmahedi.com

 ## 🌐 Get Connected: